Garuda27/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Objext Model, allows JS to edit the HTML and CSS
 2. What is an event?
+Basically just something happening, a cause that can lead to an effect, like clicking or pressing a key
 3. What is an event listener?
+Checkes for an event and adds an effect based on it
 4. Why would we convert a NodeList into an Array?
+To fit many objects into a function or object
 5. What is a component?
+A property defined in a class
 ### Git Set up

 * [ ] Fork the project into your GitHub user account